Red blood cells have the important mission of carrying oxygen

 - medication side effects

 anemia develops when the red blood cells produced by your body are

 cell anemia or thalassemia.

-of any age can develop hemolytic anemia.
+Anyone of any age can develop hemolytic anemia.
 However,

 more African Americans than Caucasians.
 This is likely because sickle cell

 anemia is more prevalent amongst African Americans.

 Causes of Hemolytic Anemia

-Underlying causes of hemolytic anemia include:
+causes of extrinsic hemolytic anemia:

 - Epstein-Barr virus